AndreasMy/eksamen-webutvikling-23/README.md

   ***

-To accommodate the client's requirement for including a username in the response of the GET /posts endpoint, the code matches posts.userId with user.id.
+To meet the client's requirement for including a username in the response of the GET /posts endpoint, the code matches posts.userId with user.id.
 A new 'username' property is added to every post before sending the response.

 **Example:**